jaybabel/fretboard-frontend/README.md

 * Delete related records (i.e. user is deleted and associated recordings are deleted using cascade)

-'''Refer to Project Kanban for current enhancements backlog.
+*Refer to Project Kanban for current enhancements backlog.*

 ## New (untaught) Components